 The village is also well known for it’s land-based whale viewing which allows great opportunities to spot Southern Right whales that migrate to calve and nurse their young during the months of August-November each year.

-From a photography perspective, the jagged shaped rocks really provide great compositional elements.
-The photo below is one of my favourites that I captured over the December holidays as it shows the energy of the water flowing around the central rock formation.
+From a photography perspective, the jagged shaped rocks really provide for great compositions and leading lines.
+The photo below is one of my favourites as it reflects the energy of the water flowing around the central rock formation.